 - Severance terms in case one party defaults or causes damages.

 More importantly, a vendor contract management system offers you an automated tool for managing all the tasks involved in the aforementioned process, such as:

 - Engaging stakeholders from both sides while drafting the contract, and

 - Organizing your contract management process into an automated workflow

-A vendor contract management system enables your organization to streamline the process of creating contracts, which in turn helps manage supplier relations even better.
+A vendor contract management system also known as vendor contract management software enables your organization to streamline the process of creating contracts, which in turn helps manage supplier relations even better.

 Long story short, if you’re looking to manage vendors more efficiently or make your relationships with them truly win-win, you need to double down on managing your contracts better.